-Japan's economy is gradually emerging from the current deceleration phase.
+Japan's economy is emerging from the current deceleration phase.

-Exports and production are showing signs of resuming an uptrend.
-Business fixed investment has started to pick up.
+Exports and production are showing signs of resuming their uptrend.
+Business fixed investment is picking up.
 The employment and income situation has remained severe, but the degree of severity has eased somewhat.
-As for private consumption, demand for some goods has suffered a reverse after the sharp increase seen previously.
+Private consumption is showing signs of picking up.
 Housing investment has started to pick up.
 On the other hand, public investment is declining.